selva-dt3/Student-Information-System/StudentInformationSystemWebApp/README.SIS.md

 Note on fields:
 - The application uses "Date of Birth" as "date_of_birth".
 Legacy "dob" is no longer used in payloads (display still tolerates existing rows with dob).
 - The application uses "grade_level" (string) for grade.
 Legacy "grade" is tolerated on read.
+- Search filters never reference legacy aliases; they use "date_of_birth" and "grade_level".
 - Optional "address" and "phone" fields are supported by the UI; if your database does not have these columns they will be ignored by Postgres.

 Enable RLS and, for demo use, you may add permissive anon policies: